Medical School and Gap Year Opportunities

 Enrolling in a post-baccalaureate program may offer you a chance to strengthen your transcript and knowledge base before you apply to medical school, and can be a good bridge between your undergraduate studies and medical school.
 Read seven benefits of post-bacc programs in this article.
 AAMC has a directory of post-baccalaureate programs.

-If you are seeking short-term work experience during a gap year, Handshake has full-time positions and fellowship opportunities and this spreadsheet provides a list of gap year experiences to consider.
+If you are seeking short-term work experience during a gap year, Handshake has full-time positions and fellowship opportunities, and this spreadsheet provides a list of gap year experiences to consider.
 Click on the tabs to identify opportunities in service, research, and more.
 You can also read about ideas for your gap year(s) in the pre-health Canvas course.